 For our recommendations, we explicitly assessed both performance and operational flexibility.
-Our performance comparisons were completed with the MIG feature enabled on the A100 GPUs, which resulted in at most a -5 percent impact on the workload performance.
-The advantage of the MIG-enabled GPU is that you can configure and reconfigure vGPU profiles on one or more VMs with no operational downtime for the host server.
-Profiles assigned to VMs that are not running jobs can be reassigned or modified while other VMs are running workloads on other partitions of a shared GPU.
+Our performance comparisons were completed with the MIG feature enabled on the A100 GPUs that resulted in at most a -5 percent impact on the workload performance.
+The MIG-enabled GPU enables you to configure and reconfigure vGPU profiles on one or more VMs with no operational downtime for the host server.
+You can reassign and modify profiles assigned to VMs that are not running jobs while other VMs are running workloads on other partitions of a shared GPU.

-The partitions perform relative to the size of the dedicated resources available for that partition.
+The partitions performed relative to the size of the dedicated resources available for that partition.
 We are unable to run ResNet training on partitions grid_a100-2-10c and grid_a100-1-5c.
-These partitions are suited for inference only and not recommended for neural network training.
+These partitions are suited for inference only and are not recommended for neural network training.

 The following table describes the eight scenarios:

 A single VM configured with grid_a100-1-5c profile

 Three VMs configured with grid_a100-4-20c, grid_a100-2-10c, and grid_a100-1-5c profiles

 Three VMs, each configured with grid_a100-2-10c, and a fourth VM configured with grid_a100-1-5c profiles

 The following figure shows the results of the eight scenarios:

 The results show that the ResNet inference job is unable to use the grid_a100-7-40c and grid_a100-4-20c GPU fully.
 The observed images/second are not high when compared to other profiles.